Saturday, July 19, 2025

 Zomething New

-I tried to steer back toward Lumix S .. but other currents seem intent on shifting me to Nikon Z. The S9 refuses to drop into my price range, the S1 is hovering just out of reach (plus it weighs a light ton!) and the s5 .. well it didn't quite suit me.
-The Lumix II bodies are more excellent, and substantially beyond my budget.
+I've tried to steer my big kit back toward Lumix S .. but the S9 refuses to drop into my price range, the S1 is hovering just out of reach (both price and kilograms!) and the s5 .. well it didn't quite suit me.
+The Lumix II bodies are most excellent, and substantially beyond my budget.

 In the Z world, the z5 is priced right but feels.. wrong.
 Not a bad camera, just too similar to the S5 and with more video limitations.
 The next step up is the z6, which .. really feels like a fair match.
 A tilting touchscreen that is almost to Lumix level of interaction, decently 4k capable, and a viewfinder better than most (above S5, below S1) for using manual-focus lenses.
 It has fewer aspect ratios that impress me in the Lumix bodies, but it does include 1:1 which allows many dx/aps-c lenses to play nicely.
 I gratefully accept!
 Sadly the 'open gate' (video on full 3:2 sensor) video option is Lumix-only in my price range :^(